hoshsadiq/ps3theme-p3t-extract/README.md

 Using this is quite simple.

- 1. Put the file in your lib folder and include Autoloader.php:
+ 1. Put the file in your lib folder and include Autolosader.php:

     ```php
-    include 'lib/P3TExtractor/Autoloader.php';
+    include 'vendor/autoload.php';
     ```
  2. Create a `new Extractor()` object:

     ```php
     $p3tfile = 'test.p3t';
     $extract_location = 'extracted/';

-    $p3t = new \P3TExtractor\Extractor($p3tfile, $extract_location);
+    $p3t = new P3TExtractor\Extractor($p3tfile, $extract_location);
     $p3t->parse();
-    // P3TExtractor::dump_files()

     // Accepts one argument as to what to extract.
     // This method will return the things the P3T file supports, e.g. audio and/or dynamic
     $support = $p3t->dump_files();
     ```
- 3. Please view the source for full exlanation of the classes
+ 3. Please view the source for full explanation of the classes